hwangil/MarketPrice/README.md

 * You can get public transit information to the mart you want to go, and you can also get navigation information through the Tmap app.

+* It was targeted for housewives in their 40s and 50s.

 * It was developed using open API provided by Seoul city and Googlemap API, Tmap API.

 *****